 Recovery is not an easy process, especially for individuals suffering from co-occurring disorders.
 However difficult, recovery is possible.
 Deciding to seek treatment is a vital step in the beginning of what could be a new beginning.
 Addiction and PTSD treatment can begin with one phone call to a treatment center like Pathway to Hope, who specializes in treating dual diagnosis individuals.

-If you or someone you know is struggling with addiction in conjunction with other disorders call (844) 557-8575 today.
+If you or someone you know is struggling with addiction in conjunction with other disorders call (844) 557-8575 or contact us online today.
 Our trained professional staff is available 24/7 ready to assist you in finding a program tailored to your specific needs.
 It’s never too late to turn your life around; why wait?